 Oh!
 In that case, waste not!

 I immediately took on the project with glee!
-She came over with her breast milk in frozen state.
+She came over with her breast milk in a frozen state.
 We sat together to go over the oils, the scents, the additives, and the molds she wanted to use.

 The Perfect Ingredients

 For the oils, I explained to her that it would be best to use olive oil as its properties are very gentle on baby skin, but the cure time would be long.
-She said she wanted to use the soaps for herself actually, so I suggested using coconut oil for shorter cure time.
+She said she wanted to use the soaps for herself actually, so I suggested using coconut oil for a shorter cure time.

 For the scents, I showed her my selection of essential oil and fragrance oil.
 I could even mix scents together if they go well together.
 She opted for the most soothing and relaxing scent in my opinion – lavender essential oil.

 For the additives, I suggested adding either clay (for the extra slip), or oatmeal powder.
 She understands the amazing power of oatmeal herself and decided on adding ground oatmeal to her soaps.